Published: Friday June 28, 2019

 There’s a reputational cost to getting it wrong, which is especially important to fledgling startups looking to make a name for themselves.

-The customer experience challenge is obvious, but the regulatory challenge harder to get to grips with – at least without the right tools and support.
+The customer experience challenge is obvious, but the regulatory challenge is harder to get to grips with – at least without the right tools and support.

 Clear today, wrong tomorrow